Visecy/Karuha/README.md

 Currently, if you want to reply to a message, you currently need to add a handler for the event yourself.
 This is not a simple process.
 Fortunately, we are about to introduce a command module to improve this.

-Because this is a relatively low-level function, I will only give an example to show how karuha is currently used in python:
+Because this is a relatively low-level API, I will only give an example to show how karuha is currently used in python:

 ```python
 import karuha